evanthegrayt/standup_md/README.md

 end
 ```

+Any options not set in this file will retain their default values.
+Note that if
+you change `file_name_format`, and don't use a month or year, there will only
+ever be one standup file.
+This could cause issues long-term, as the files will
+get large over time and possibly cause performance issues.

 #### Executable Flags
+Some of these options can be changed at runtime.
+They are as follows.
 ```
     --current ARRAY            List of current entry's tasks --previous ARRAY           List of precious entry's tasks